BAndysc/ASUS-TP300LD-ESP/README.md

 - **Danang Galuh Tegar Prasetyo** - [danang-id](https://github.com/danang-id)

 ## License
-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE.md](LICENSE.md) file for details.